Take Me There (Blackstreet and Mya song): Music video

-Reception
+Critical reception

+Music Week felt by incorporating the cartoon's instrumental theme, "'Take Me There' could be an extremely catchy R&B number (boosted by the number of stars it features) if it wasn't challenging Jay-Z for most annoying release of the week."

+Chart performance

 The single entered the US Billboard Hot 100 chart on December 5, 1998, peaking at No. 14 on January 23, 1999.
-It reached No. 10 on Billboards Hot R&B/Hip Hop Songs chart.
-Internationally, it reached the top 10 in Ireland and the United Kingdom, and the top 20 in Japan.
+It reached No. 10 on Billboard's Hot R&B/Hip Hop Songs chart.
+Internationally, it reached the top 10 in Ireland, the United Kingdom, and the top 20 in Japan.
 It also reached the top spot in New Zealand and was certified platinum by the Recording Industry Association of New Zealand.
-In 2014, Billboard ranked "Take Me There" in its "Top 50 Forgotten Gems From the Now!
-Series", which list songs from the series that were underrated at the time of their release.

-Chart performance

 The Rugrats Movie soundtrack was awarded a platinum certification in the United States for selling over one million copies.
 While the film's website credits sales to the strength of the major-label artists who participated, chart positions and sales correlate directly to the heavy promotions for the feature film's November 20, 1998, US release.

 "Take Me There (Want U Back Mix)," which interpolates "I Want You Back" by the Jackson 5, peaked at No. 27 on the Billboard Hot 100 on December 19, 1998, after three weeks on the chart.
-That same day it made its way onto the top 40.
+It made its way onto the top 40 the same day.
 During the week of December 7, 1998, "Take Me There" peaked at No. 13 on the Hits of the World board in the United Kingdom.
-The song landed on No. 19 of the Video Monitor, the most-played clips as monitored by the Broadcast Data Systems, via its airtime on BET.
+The song landed at No. 19 on the Video Monitor, the most-played clips monitored by the Broadcast Data Systems, via its airtime on BET.
 It also did very well on the MTV playlists, peaking at No. 21 in the same week.
 It was also well liked in The Clip List, making its debut on the Box Tops, and was played about 15 hours weekly on the California Music Channel (CMC).